amgorithm/Project-4/README.md

 ## Planning

 When thinking about some of the features I wanted to incorporate, I used Excalidraw for rough outlining.
 With the appreciation of simplicity in mind, I wanted to create a product that delivers on a central goal of tracking food freshness and food waste.
 I knew adding more features would diverge from the application’s purpose.
-Basically, I didn’t want to get to a point where the application was /doing the most/.
+Basically, I didn’t want to get to a point where the application was _doing the most_.

 After a fair bit of mulling over the application’s architecture, I decided to divide the application into 7 broad sections: